Why Debris Field Ratings Matter on Spore Trap Reports

 • moderate debris and moderate spores

 There are several common reasons a sample may come back with a high debris rating.
+These can be avoided in two steps.

 Can a sample have low debris but very high mold counts?